Anya Shrubsole: Reluctant to the limelight but always reveling in it

 Shrubsole’s retirement statement released by England and Wales Cricket Board (ECB) said: “To have been involved in women’s cricket at a time of such growth has been an honour but it has become clear to me that it is moving forward faster than I can keep up with, so it is time for me to step away.”

 Those lines read profound as well as ‘matter of fact’ at the same time.
-Knowing when to quit is the toughest part in all aspects of life, all the more in sport.
+Knowing when to quit is the toughest part in all aspects of life, more so in sport.
 Shrubsole has had a career where she was at the top of her game for the most part.
 She might have decided to walk away at the age of 30, but in her 14 year career, she has achieved most things a cricketer can hope for.

 Shrubsole made her debut for England when she was 16, against South Africa in Shenley in an ODI in 2008.
 Her T20I debut was just England’s 11th match in the format and second of the day - she took 3 for 19 in a Player of the Match performance and never looked back from there.
 The game also evolved over the course of her career.
 As per her own words, teams no longer play international matches at Shenley and more than one man and a dog show up to watch the women’s game these days.
 Also a top side playing two internationals in a day is unthinkable now.